top of page

 Jesus frowned on idle talk, believing nothing good would ever come of it.
 Jesus said, "Let your conversation be, Yea, yea; Nay, nay; for whatsoever is more than these cometh of evil."(Mathew 5:39).
 As if to underscore the evil Jesus was referring to, he counseled his followers that it was not what a man ate that defiled him, but rather what came out of his mouth.
 "Those things which proceed out of the mouth come from the heart; and they defile the man.
 For out of the mouth proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blashemies" (Mathew 15:11).

-FEEDING THE 5000
+FEEDING THE MULTITUDE

 JOY

 Jesus' ministry was mostly about healing, and, equally significant, about sharing the Joy of God's Kingdom.
-Indeed, there are 23 instances in the Gospels where the word "JOY" is employed.
+Indeed, there are 23 instances in the Gospels where the word "joy" is employed.
 One of the best known is found in Matthew 13:44 (quoted below from the King James Version):

 ". . . the kingdom of heaven is like unto treasure hid in a field; the which when a man hath found, he hideth, and for JOY thereof goeth and selleth all that he hath, and buyeth that field."